MicrosoftDocs/well-architected/well-architected/architect-role/fundamentals.md

 **Operational visibility**.
 The design should provide execution visibility for the workload operations team to prevent confusion during incident response.

 **Customer support capabilities**.
-The design shouldn't only meet user needs but also facilitate customer support functions.
+The design should meet user needs but also facilitate customer support functions.
 A design that hinders the support team's ability to investigate or assist customers is inadequate.

 ## Maintain and enhance your skills

 An architect's expertise is often rooted in practical experience.
-It's important for an architect to invest in expanding their skill set to keep up with the evolving cloud ecosystem.
+It's important to invest in expanding your skill set to keep up with the evolving cloud ecosystem.

 **Training and certification**.
-Seek opportunities for training and certification in architect tracks offered by technology providers.
+Seek opportunities for training and certification that technology providers offer for architects.

 **Community participation**.
 Engage with peers through online and local architecture communities.